Kong/docs.konghq.com/app/konnect/api-products/productize-service.md

 {% endnavtab %}
 {% navtab API %}

-1. Before you publish the API product version, you must first assign the API product to any Dev Portals by issuing a `PATCH` reuqest to the [`/api-products/{id}](/konnect/api/api-products/latest/#/API%20Products/update-api-product) endpoint:
+1. Before you publish the API product version, you must first assign the API product to any Dev Portals by issuing a `PATCH` request to the [`/api-products/{id}](/konnect/api/api-products/latest/#/API%20Products/update-api-product) endpoint:

     ```sh
     curl --request PATCH \